lmcinnes/umap/doc/basic_usage.rst

 of ones with feet (a horizontal line at the base of the one) which are, indeed, quite distinct from the general mass of ones.

-This concludes our introduction to basic UMAP usage -- hopefulyl this has given you the tools to get started for yourself.
+This concludes our introduction to basic UMAP usage -- hopefully this has given you the tools to get started for yourself.
 Further tutorials, covering UMAP parameters and more advanced usage are also available when you wish to dive deeper.